Richard Dyer: Public intellectual life

 Dyer has also appeared in several television documentaries.
-In 1991, he appeared in Alma Cogan: The Girl with the Giggle In Her Voice.
-In 1995 he contributed to the television documentary The Celluloid Closet, a history of depictions of lesbians and gay men in American films, which was first screened in the UK on Channel 4 on 5 September 1996.
+In 1991, he appeared in Alma Cogan: The Girl with the Giggle in Her Voice.
+In 1995 he contributed to the documentary film The Celluloid Closet, which explores the history of depictions of lesbians and gay men in American films and was first screened in the UK on Channel 4 on 5 September 1996.
 Five years later when the documentary was released on DVD, unused material was edited together to form a one-hour show entitled Rescued From the Closet.